bitmuster/gitkatas/rebase-interactive/README.md

 ## The task

-Dr. Jekyll and Mr. Hyde are working on a logbook while they do science They commit on their own branchs.
+Dr. Jekyll and Mr. Hyde are working on a logbook while they perform experiments.
+Both commit on their own branches.
+Later on the two persons merge.

-Merge those branchs into one.
+Your task is to merge their branches as well into one branch.

-Do this and keep the timeline in order.
+Also keep the timeline in order.
 You can do this by doing an interactive rebase

 This is also a kata to cope with merge conflicts.
 When you listen what git says it tells you what to do next.

-PS do not commit in interactive rebase when you have fixed a merge conflict, only do "git add"
+PS do not commit in interactive rebase when you have fixed a merge conflict, only do "git add".

 WTF meine shell verschwindet hin und wieder ????????????????????????????
  - bsp git rebase .... das kommando ist allerdings trozdem gelaufen